Kong/docs.konghq.com/app/konnect/dev-portal/create-dev-portal.md

 Your Dev Portal URL may vary.
 Keep the following in mind:

-* The Dev Portal URL varies based on geo.
+* The Dev Portal URL varies based on geographic location.
 * If you're hosting your Dev Portal through Netlify, the Dev Portal URL is the one you specify in the **Dev Portal** sidebar under **Settings** > **Portal Domain** > **Custom Self-Hosted UI Domain**.

 ## Next steps